mt-mods/protector/README.md

       added support for "protection_bypass" privelage.
 1.8 - Added 'protector_flip' setting to stop players using lag to grief into
       another players house, it flips them around to stop them digging.
+1.9 - Renamed 'protector_pvp_spawn' setting to 'protector_spawn' which protects
+      an area around static spawnpoint. (note: previous name can still be used)

 Usage: (requires server privelage)